 - ¼ teaspoon dried basil

 - 2 tablespoons cooking oil (divided)

 - Combine breadcrumbs with herbs and seasonings.
-Store in an airtight bag or container until needed.
+Store the dry ingredients in an airtight bag or container until needed.

-- Use 1/2 cup of the breadcrumb coating per 2 pounds of meat you wish to bread.
+- Use ½ cup of the breadcrumb mixture per 2 pounds of meat you wish to bread.

 - Moisten meat with a little water and add meat to the bag.
 Seal it shut and shake to evenly coat the meat.

 - Place chicken on a baking sheet and set on the oven rack in the middle position.